dpasdar/k8s-kubeone-sample/README.md

 kubectl create -f lb-test.yaml
 ```

-2. Go to the hetzner cloud console and file the generated load-balancer(has a cryptic name), and note the IP-Address.
-Use that IP:8080 to access nginx.
+2. Go to the hetzner cloud console and find the generated load-balancer(it has a cryptic name), and note the IP-Address.
+Use that `IP:8080` to access nginx.

 ## Trying the external volumes
 1. Create a secret for hetzner cloud with the API Token: